sadrasafa/NetControlApp/README.md

 Improvements:

-Add the possibility for more users to see an analysis.
+•	Add the possibility for more users to see an analysis.

+Known bugs:

+•	The nodes are not correctly loaded if the network is given as seed nodes.

 Team 3: